iPoint is capable of tracking complex commission calculations based on several different criteria.

 Tier 1: 0 – 20% = 10%

 Tier 2: 20 – 50% = 15%

 Tier 4: 75 – 100% = 30%

-- Using other commissions where the sale rep meets the tier and gets that percentage of the profit, the sales rep would make $7.50 (15% X $50).
+- Using other commissions where the sales rep meets the tier and gets that percentage of the profit, the sales rep would make $7.50 (15% X $50).

-- In iPoint we would calculate the commission on the extra $2 of profit at 20%, making a Tier 3 commission of $0.40.
-The total commission would be $7.28.
+- In iPoint, we would calculate the commission on the extra $2 of profit at 20%, making a Tier 3 commission of $0.40.
+Thus, the total commission would be $7.28.

 The calculation of tiered commissions is based on the margin of the entire sale split into various tiers as stipulated in settings.

 The first tier calculates commission based on the first X% of margin a the commission rate listed.

 The second tier’s calculations are based on the second X% of margin at the specified rate.